L1M1N4L/Onigiri-Project/README.md

 ![Onigiri-Project Banner](link_to_banner_image.png)

-Welcome to the Onigiri-Project!
-This web app is designed for teaching Japanese and provides various features to enhance your learning experience.
+Welcome to the [Onigiri Project](https://l1m1n4l.github.io/Onigiri-Project/) This web app is designed for teaching Japanese and provides various features to enhance your learning experience.
 This README file provides an overview of the project and its main sections.

 ## Table of Contents